In Exercises 5–20, assume that the two samples are independent si... | Channels for Pearson+

 1

-Step 1: Identify the null hypothesis (H₀) and the alternative hypothesis (H₁).
-The null hypothesis is H₀: μ₁ = μ₂ (mean tip percentages are the same for no candy and two candies).
-The alternative hypothesis is H₁: μ₁ < μ₂ (mean tip percentage is greater for two candies).
+Step 1: State the null hypothesis (H₀) and the alternative hypothesis (H₁).
+The null hypothesis is H₀: μ₁ = μ₂ = μ₃, which means the mean waiting times for cars in two queues and a single queue are equal.
+The alternative hypothesis is H₁: At least one mean waiting time is different.

-Step 2: Determine the test statistic formula for comparing two independent sample means when population standard deviations are not assumed to be equal.
-Use the formula: t = (x₁ - x₂) / sqrt((s₁²/n₁) + (s₂²/n₂)), where x₁ and x₂ are sample means, s₁ and s₂ are sample standard deviations, and n₁ and n₂ are sample sizes.
+Step 2: Identify the significance level (α).
+The problem specifies a significance level of 0.01, which will be used to determine whether to reject the null hypothesis.

 Verified video answer for a similar problem: